Inflammatory Bowel Disease

-As the name suggests, inflammatory bowel disease, also called IBD, is a disease which causes inflammation along the gastrointestinal tract.
+As the name suggests, inflammatory bowel disease, or IBD, causes inflammation along the gastrointestinal tract.
 How does this happen?
 The exact cause is unknown.
-Multiple factors can contribute to the development of IBD, resulting in the migration of inflammatory cells to the lining of the gastrointestinal tract.
-These inflammatory cells trigger an allergic type reaction which ultimately results in inflammation within the GI tract.
-(1) When this happens, a dog will start experiencing clinical signs of IBD.
+Inflammatory cells migrate to the GI tract and trigger an allergic-type reaction which causes inflammation (1).
+When this happens, a dog will start experiencing clinical signs of IBD.

 So, how is it diagnosed?

 When presented with a patient that may have IBD, a clinician will typically order several tests.
 First, a fecal analysis will be performed to rule out any potential intestinal parasites.
 Routine bloodwork is recommended to assess overall health and organ function.
 A GI panel is generally performed to assess pancreatic and small intestine function.
 Imaging such as an abdominal ultrasound may also be ordered.
 An abdominal ultrasound can reveal signs of thickening intestinal walls and local lymph node enlargement.
 This can make a clinician speculate a diagnosis of IBD, however, the only way to definitively diagnose IBD is through surgical or endoscopic biopsy of the intestines.

 A variety of factors such as genetics, environmental factors, microbial factors, and immune responses, can contribute to the development of IBD, though the exact mechanism is unknown.
 (2) Treatment of IBD is aimed at reducing inflammation throughout the gastrointestinal tract and suppressing an immunologic component.

 A variety of factors such as genetics, environment, microbes, and immune responses, can contribute to the development of IBD (2).